-- 2. He or she must pay a monthly premium to receive Medicare Part A, and he or she fits one of the following descriptions: - a.
+- 2. He or she must pay a monthly premium to receive Medicare Part A and fits one of the following descriptions: - a.
 He or she is a Medicaid member and has been enrolled in Medicare sometime in the past.
 In this case the State will attempt to enroll him or her in Medicare Part A. QMB eligibility cannot begin prior to the Part A begin date.

-Example 3: Eleanor's Part A lapsed because he did not work enough quarters for free enrollment and she could no longer afford the premiums.
-When he becomes eligible for Medicaid, the State will begin paying her Medicare premiums.
+Example 3: Eleanor's Part A lapsed because she did not work enough quarters for free enrollment, and she could no longer afford the premiums.
+When she becomes eligible for Medicaid, the state will begin paying her Medicare premiums.

 b.
-He or she is a Medicaid member or QMB or SLMB or QDWI applicant and has never been enrolled in the federal Medicare system.
-In this case he or she must apply at the local SSA office for Part A Medicare eligibility.
+He or she is a Medicaid member or QMB or SLMB or QDWI applicant and has never been enrolled in Medicare Part A. In this case he or she must apply at the local SSA office for Part A Medicare eligibility.
 He or she will receive a receipt which entitles him or her to enrollment in Part A on the condition that he or she is found eligible for QMB or SLMB.
 The receipt from SSA will have a Part A begin date on it.
 QMB OR SLMB or QDWI eligibility cannot begin prior to the Part A begin date.